 New York’s epicenter of hipster cool, Bushwick rolls out the welcome mat to the local population at the Bushwick Collective Block Party – New York’s biggest annual block party.

 The corner of Jefferson and Wykoff reeks of effortless, edgy coolness.
-Gig posters are wheat pasted on corrugated iron fences, advertisers use full wall murals instead of billboards, bars serve brunch, craft beers and southern style barbecue and it’s where you’ll find the best of the city’s street art, care of a community of illustrators, designers and muralists.
+Gig posters are wheat-pasted on corrugated iron fences, advertisers use full wall murals instead of billboards, bars serve brunch, craft beers, and southern style barbecue and it’s where you’ll find the best of the city’s street art, care of a community of illustrators, designers and muralists – The Bushwick Collective.
 But it wasn’t always like this.

 Breakdancing in the Streets